Hug Me Bunny Lovey – Free Crochet Pattern

 • All pieces are worked in the round.
 Use a stitch marker to indicate the beginning of each round.

 • Head and arms require stuffing.
-Stuff each piece as you work it to ensure each piece is completely filled.
+Stuff each piece as you work to ensure the piece is completely filled.
+Do not add stuffing to the ears.

 • Blanket corners are made of the following sequence: SC, ch 2, SC.
 Mark the start of each blanket round with a st marker at the beginning ch 3.